 The first great fight in Mario & Luigi: Superstar Saga is against the corrupted form of the matriarch Queen Bean.
 The brothers Mario have several offensive targets to select, her crowned head and her two gigantic, body-builder-caliber arms that pound the ground and send shockwaves that injure any plumber that doesn’t properly jump over it.
 Pouncing on her noggin’ awards you nothing more than damage thanks to those pointy golden spikes, so you quickly decide to avoid that strategy, choosing instead to deflate her arms to knock the thing off and reveal her soft skull underneath.
 In this dazed state, she takes full damage and hacks up beans that hatch into additional enemies if the timing of your jump is off by more than a few frames of animation and you crack one open.

 Pay attention to its gameplay and Superstar Saga will teach you about virtually every important element of game design.
 As a matter of form, all games consist of action-creating mechanics and the structural systems that support them.
-In the case of Mario & Luigi, Superstar Saga is an action game housed in the structure of an RPG, applying action verbs into a genre that typically uses menu-selection for all its choices.
+In the case of Mario & Luigi, Superstar Saga is an action game housed in the structure of an RPG, applying direct actions into genre that typically uses menu-selection for every choice.
 By focusing on simplicity, M&L is in the perfect place to highlight a set of core concepts.

 That construction owes much to the foundation set by Paper Mario and its similar, but less profound, integration of platforming and JRPG’s.
-Anyone familiar with the two genres would be shocked by how well they merge: one of the most basic action genres, platformers have always been about the accurate placement of a body in motion, using the characters verbs and their animation systems to traverse obstacles and engage enemies; a product of the limitations of early home consoles, JRPG’s have always been highly numbers-driven passive affairs, using variants on classic D&D attributes including strength and stamina to strategically battle enemies, whisking the party away from the world map randomly to battle in the Combat Dimension.
+Anyone familiar with the two genres would be shocked by how well they merge: one of the most basic action genres, platformers have always been about the accurate placement of a single body in motion, using the character’s verbs and their animation systems to traverse obstacles and engage enemies; a product of the limitations of early home consoles, Wizardry-inspired JRPG’s have always been highly numbers-driven affairs, using variants on classic D&D attributes including strength and stamina to let your group of characters strategically battle enemies, whisking the party away from the world map randomly to battle in the secondary Combat Dimension.

 Mario & Luigi applies the former to the latter, assigning each Mario a button to hop and bop around a continuous world filled with enemies on-screen, giving them the chance to attack before the battle and enter at an advantage.
 The JRPG structure continues with turn-based battles of offensive and defensive phases.